This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Today, La Crosse’s brewing tradition is nearly as old as the state of Wisconsin itself, dating back to 1858 and the founding of the G. Heileman Brewing Company.
 Heileman’s doors closed in 1996, but City Brewing Company has taken up the standard along with Pearl Street Brewery, a craft brewery set up in a local historic building.
 A visit to their tasting rooms whilst in La Crosse is a must.
-What goes well with beer?
-Well, when you are in the Dairy State it has to be cheese.
-On burgers, in fondue, as curds….don’t worry it’s all delicious – just try it!
+You are also in the Dairy State it has to be cheese.
+On burgers, in fondue, as curds, don’t worry it’s all delicious – just try it.

 Distance: 298 miles

 The spirit and traditions of the Dakota Indians and early pioneers are recalled at numerous historic sites across southern Minnesotato Sioux Falls, South Dakota.
 This part of the USA is known for its antique shops, historic architecture and ethnic festivals.
 You'll pass trout streams, fishing lakes and endless rivers.
 Stop at the quaint town of Blue Earth, home to the world's largest statue of the Jolly Green Giant and the Giant Museum.